NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **2.** **MAY** receive more than one training material link (use Add another item button).

-## WARNING: the following entry attributes (Has function, Has Topic, Has biological terms ) may be considered the most important in BIII.eu.
+##The following entry attributes (Has function, Has Topic, Has biological terms) may be considered the most important in BIII.eu.
 It is with them that the database will be able to connect the tools and make them searchable by bioimage analysts, developers and biologists.

 ## Has function (EDAM-Bioimaging)
 Details of a function the tool provides, expressed in concepts from the EDAM-Bioimaging _Operation_ ontology, e.g. _image classification_ and _model-based segmentation_.